My Origin Story

 Could I look at Russia and Ukraine to originate projects?

-A few months later, as it happened, Crimea's government was on a roadshow in London, seeking investment.
+A few months later, as it happened, Crimea's government was on a roadshow in London, trying to attract investment.
 A delegation led by the Prime Minister was visiting.
 We attended.
-There was a "shopping list" of projects: airport construction, industrial seaport development, roads, a yacht marina, real estate, you name it.
+There was a "shopping list" of projects: airport construction, industrial seaport development, roads, a yacht marina, real estate.

 After the presentations, I walked up to the Prime Minister, introduced myself briefly, and said we were interested in talking.
 He called over the person leading their investment efforts.
 We exchanged cards.
 A few weeks later, we were on our way to Crimea.